TiberiumN/nim-osureplay/README.md

 [![Build Status](https://travis-ci.org/TiberiumN/nim-osureplay.svg?branch=master)](https://travis-ci.org/TiberiumN/nim-osureplay)
 # osureplay, a parser for osu replays in Nim

-This is a parser for osu! rhythm game replays as described by https://osu.ppy.sh/wiki/Osr_(file_format) Originally this parser was ported from [this](https://github.com/kszlim/osu-replay-parser) Python replay parser
+This is a parser for osu! rhythm game replays as described by https://osu.ppy.sh/wiki/Osr_(file_format).

+Originally this parser was ported from [this](https://github.com/kszlim/osu-replay-parser) Python replay parser

 ## Installation
-To install osrparse, simply:
+To install osureplay, simply:
 ```
 $ nimble install osureplay
 ```